Have you had any holidays this year?

 Including things such as coconut milk or oil, avocado, oily fish and extra virgin olive oil can, therefore, be really beneficial.

 An imbalance in certain hormones in the body will lead to a range of symptoms, including poor sex drive.

 Optimal levels of things such as testosterone (even for women), progesterone and oestrogen are all really important, yet can become wildly imbalanced over time due to a range of factors (such as stressors, infections, diet, toxins, and more).

 Unfortunately, correcting hormone levels naturally often isn’t a quick fix, but over time it can be done.

-To help, Advanced Cycle is something that contains 9 different herbs all shown to help support a female through her monthly cycle, and is great for helping to support a healthy hormone balance.
+To help, Advanced Cycle is something that contains 9 different herbs all shown to help support women through their monthly cycle, as well as being fantastic for women going through the menopause.

 This means that not only can it help with the rollercoaster or emotions and symptoms through the month, but also, over time, can help a huge amount with your sex drive.

 Check it out here https://autoimmuneinstitute.com/products/advanced-cycle